mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 | [Circle CI](https://circleci.com) | Continuous integration | -$350 |
 | [Coveralls](https://coveralls.io) | Test coverage tracking | -$270 |

-Conferences are a big expense because travel and lodging is expensive, and the conferences that accept my speaking proposals tend to have minimal budgets for travel assistance.
+Conferences are a big expense because travel and lodging is expensive, and the conferences that accepted my speaking proposals had minimal travel assistance budgets.

-I saved $68/month by switching from from Travis to Circle, which worked out great because Circle adds features quicker and integrates better with Docker.
-I paid for another year of Coveralls, though I now regret after accepting that code coverage metrics have little value for early stage products.
-I've since disabled auto-renew.
+I saved $68/month by switching from from Travis to Circle, which worked out great because I like Circle better.
+They develop their product more rapidly and integrate better with Docker.
+I accidentally let Coveralls auto-renew, even though I had accepted that code coverage metrics have little value for early stage products.
+I've canceled for next year.

 I also switched from managed bookkeeping with [Bench](https://bench.co) to self-serve bookkeeping with Xero.
 I enjoyed Bench and have no love for Xero, but I couldn't justify spending an extra $1.5k/yr for concierge bookkeeping when my finances are so simple and consistent.